 You can certainly file for a simple divorce without retaining the services of an attorney.
 It is usually in your best interest, however, to have a qualified lawyer look over your agreements with your spouse to be sure your best interests are being looked after.
 They will also be able to help you fill out and file your divorce papers and other legal documents correctly to avoid any unnecessary delays to your case.

-This can be a critical benefit when dealing with a child support agreement, as they must meet the child support guidelines put in place by the state.
-Having a lawyer review this before you submit it can allow you to be certain the court will accept your agreement when you submit it.
+This can be a critical benefit when dealing with a child support agreement, as they must meet the guidelines put in place by the state.
+Having a South Carolina child support lawyer review this before you submit it can allow you to be certain the court will accept your agreement when you submit it.

 Work With an Experienced South Carolina Divorce Lawyer

 A qualified divorce attorney at Greenville Family Attorneys can provide you with legal representation throughout your divorce action.
 We can help you file your divorce documents, negotiate your agreements, serve your spouse with the Notice of Hearing, and offer you representation during your divorce hearing.
 Call us today or schedule an appointment online for a free initial consultation to see how we can help you navigate the simple divorce process.